Franclobo-eng/hello-world/README.md

 Just another respository
 Hi!
 My name is Francisco.
 I am Bussines Engineer (Bachelor degree).
-I hope learn to program and make a web page by my own.
+I hope to learn to program and make a web page by my own.
 I am from Quito-Ecuador.